bright/new-www/_posts/2017-10-06-few-steps-to-fast-redshift.md

 author: agnieszka
 ---

-Do you think a web dashboard which communicates directly with Amazon Redshift and shows tabels, charts, numbers - statistics in general can do good?
-We believed it is, as long as the dashboard is used by a few users.
+Do you think a web dashboard which communicates directly with Amazon Redshift and shows tables, charts, numbers - statistics in general can work well?
+We believed it could, as long as the dashboard is used by a few users.
 As this was our case, we decided to give it a go.

 As we were developing the dashboard, adding more statistics, more details, more features, it was getting slower and slower.
-The day has come and a task „improving performance“ appeared and so did doubts if the web page and Redshift can work together effectively.
+The day has come and a task „improving performance“ appeared and so did doubts if the web page and Redshift can work together efficiently.

-The first thought was to add another layer between like OLAP cubes built on top of Redshift or a row database with the most recent data.
-Supprisinlgy enough my research showed that people actually do build efficient dashboards directly speaking with Redshift, without any intermediate layer.
+The first thought was to add another layer as OLAP cubes built on top of Redshift or as a row database with the most recent data.
+Surprisingly enough my research showed that people actually do build efficient dashboards directly speaking with Redshift, without any intermediate layer.
 The key is a proper design of the database taking the best of Redshift.

 In this blog post I will tell you what I have done to significantly improve the system performance.
 In general I have taken three steps:
  - adding a preaggregated table with the most often queried data,